LucasDelfino92/morrowindsharp/setup.md

 - Return to the previously omitted **Data Files** folder, and delete the **XE Sky Variations.esp**.
 - Make a .zip out of the **Data Files** folder, and rename the .zip to **MGE XE Data Files**.
 - Manually install this mod in Mod Organizer 2.

+### Updating MWSE

+MGE XE supports MWSE and the latest MWSE 2.1 beta, included in the download, so that the newest Lua mods work straight away.

+- Run **MWSE-Update.exe** in **C:\Games\Morrowind**.
+- A window will open and close shortly after, having updated MWSE to the latest version.

+> Updating MWSE is recommended when you first install MGE XE, when you first get to playing Morrowind, and whenever you install mods that require MWSE.
+Bear in mind you don't need to repeat this process for each MWSE mod you install; just make sure you run the .exe after you are done installing MWSE mods.

 ### Launching MGE XE through Mod Organizer 2